 Starting a startup is a tough business.
 Entrepreneurs go through various emotions when they begin their journey in this path.
 Some days they feel that they can conquer the world and some days it seems like the end of the business.
-However, the life of an Entrepreneur is the most fulfilling, as the business owner has the opportunity to build a company starting from a nascent idea stage, to the go to market stage and further on.
+However, the life of an entrepreneur is the most fulfilling, as the business owner has the opportunity to build a company starting from a nascent idea stage, to the go-to-market stage and further on.
 The explicit cost of starting a business is high.
 Life becomes a little easier if you are planning to start your venture in the Free Zones of Dubai or UAE.
 If you are looking to target the Middle East and North Africa market and would like to have an excellent location which makes you own 100% of the company with various facilities, make use of the free zones in UAE and Dubai.

 The last few years Dubai has not only witnessed the advent of startups but the prominence of the same over corporate.
-Dubai today is booming city of startups with great success stories, and this has caught the attention of the consumer.
+Dubai today is a booming city of startups with great success stories, and this has caught the attention of the consumer.
 The variety of startups from enterprise to retail to travel, demands not only mentorship, guidance but space and location which is profitable and easily locatable for the benefit of the business.

 There are 2 ways of starting up a business in UAE:

 - Setting up your business in a Free zone- An increasingly popular option among entrepreneurs nowadays.
 A company can be registered a Free Zone Company or a Free Zone Establishment.
 FZE and FZC are limited liability companies, with the FZE having a single shareholder and FZC, 2-5 shareholders.
 To operate outside the free zone, a local agent is required to distribute the products.
-Both FZEs and FZCs are also allowed to import merchandise, equipment and goods from any foreign country without paying customs taxes, though some goods are prohibited in free zones (i).
+Both FZEs and FZCs are also allowed to import merchandise, equipment, and goods from any foreign country without paying customs taxes, though some goods are prohibited in free zones (i).

-Setting up a company is UAE is quite simple, once the processes are understood and the right steps are taken.
+Setting up a company in UAE is quite simple, once the processes are understood and the right steps are taken.
 The business model ascertains whether the company is best suited for operation within a free-zone or not.

 Free Zones of UAE

-There are 38 Free Zones in the country and each free zone is specialised to handle a particular type of business.
+There are 38 Free Zones in the country and each free zone is specialized to handle a particular type of business.
 For example, Dubai media city is known for providing advanced infrastructure, supportive environment and strategic location to the media businesses such as CNN, CNBC, MBC, Sony etc (ii).

-The cost benefit of having your startup in a free zone:
+The cost-benefit of having your startup in a free zone:

 - Full control of business activities- 100% ownership.